ingridguren/Master-Thesis-2015/README.md

 # Master-Thesis-2015
-This is the programs created for the Master Thesis "Content Categorization for Contextual Advertising Using Wikipedia", by Ingrid Guren.
+This programs created for the Master Thesis "Content Categorization for Contextual Advertising Using Wikipedia", by Ingrid Guren.

 ####Files needed from Wikipedia to run program:
 * enwiki-latest-categorylinks.sql.gz